Chase Field: Since 1996

+The stadium hosted the third, fourth and fifth games of the 2023 World Series between the Diamondbacks and the Texas Rangers.

+In September 2025, Arizona House Bill 2704 was formally signed into law which would allow sales tax dollars to fund renovations of the stadium.

 Naming rights

-The stadium was originally called Bank One Ballpark when Bank One of Chicago, Illinois, purchased naming rights for $100 million over 30 years.
-After Bank One merged with New York-based JPMorgan Chase & Co. in 2005, Chase assumed the commitment to the naming deal and the stadium's name was changed to Chase Field.
+The stadium was called Bank One Ballpark when Bank One of Chicago, Illinois (who had acquired locally based Valley National Bank of Arizona in 1992), purchased naming rights for $100 million over 30 years.
+After Bank One merged with New York-based JPMorgan Chase & Co. in 2005, Chase assumed the naming rights and the stadium's name was changed to Chase Field.

-Notable events
+Other events

-The stadium also hosts occasional concerts and international soccer games.
+The stadium hosts occasional concerts and international soccer games.
 For football and soccer, the field is set up with the end lines perpendicular to the third-base line and temporary bleachers added on the east side.

 International baseball tournaments

-Chase Field has hosted first-round games in the 2006 and 2013 World Baseball Classic tournaments, and is scheduled to host first-round games in the 2023 tournament which was postponed from 2021 due to the COVID-19 pandemic.
+Chase Field has hosted first-round games in the 2006 and 2013 World Baseball Classic tournaments, and hosted first round games in the 2023 tournament, from March 11, 2023, to March 15, 2023, which was postponed from 2021 due to the COVID-19 pandemic.